History of U.S. foreign policy, 1861–1897: Foreign policy of Grant administration, 1869–1877

+Santo Domingo (Dominican Republic)

 In 1869, Grant proposed to annex the independent Spanish-speaking black nation of the Dominican Republic, then known as Santo Domingo.
 Previously in 1868, President Andrew Johnson had proposed annexation but Congress refused.
-In July 1869 Grant sent Orville E. Babcock and Rufus Ingalls who negotiated a draft treaty with Dominican Republic President Buenaventura Báez for the annexation of Santo Domingo to the United States and the sale of Samaná Bay for $2 million.
+In July 1869 Grant sent Orville E. Babcock and Rufus Ingalls who negotiated a draft treaty with Dominican Republic president Buenaventura Báez for the annexation of Santo Domingo to the United States and the sale of Samaná Bay for $2 million.
 To keep the island nation and Báez secure in power, Grant ordered naval ships to secure the island from invasion and internal insurrection.
 Báez signed an annexation treaty on November 19, 1869.
 Secretary Fish drew up a final draft of the proposal and offered $1.5 million to the Dominican national debt, the annexation of Santo Domingo as an American state, the United States' acquisition of the rights for Samaná Bay for 50 years with an annual $150,000 rental, and guaranteed protection from foreign intervention.
 On January 10, 1870, the Santo Domingo treaty was submitted to the Senate for ratification.
 Despite his support of the annexation, Grant made the mistakes of not building support in Congress or the country at large.

 Not only did Grant believe that the island would be of strategic value to the Navy, particularly Samaná Bay, but also he sought to use it as a bargaining chip.
 By providing a safe haven for the freedmen, he believed that the exodus of black labor would force Southern whites to realize the necessity of such a significant workforce and accept their civil rights.
 Grant believed the island country would increase exports and lower the trade deficit.
 He hoped that U.S. ownership of the island would push Spain to abolish slavery in Cuba and Puerto Rico, and perhaps Brazil as well.
 On March 15, 1870, the Foreign Relations Committee, headed by Sen. Charles Sumner, recommended against treaty passage.
 Sumner, the leading spokesman for African American civil rights, believed that annexation would be enormously expensive and involve the U.S. in an ongoing civil war, and would threaten the independence of Haiti and the West Indies, thereby blocking black political progress.
 On May 31, 1870, Grant went before Congress and urged passage of the Dominican annexation treaty.
 Strongly opposed to ratification, Sumner successfully led the opposition in the Senate.
 On June 30, 1870, the Santo Domingo annexation treaty failed to pass the Senate; 28 votes in favor of the treaty and 28 votes against.
 Grant's own cabinet was divided over the Santo Domingo annexation attempt, and Bancroft Davis, assistant to Sec.
 Hamilton Fish, was secretly giving information to Sen. Sumner on state department negotiations.